abdulghani/blissful-ignorance/notes.md

 that is a whole lot of lineage encoded in your existence

 having emergent different way to align with cosmic recursion to secure continuation

+cosmic compute is beyond all knowing

+we think of compute as inherent exhaust density by local inversion but that total density is still carried by cosmos it's 3D

+beyond maddening, beyond worship